mariusz-kowalski/ruba.sh/README.markdown

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the GPL3 License.
+See the `LICENSE.txt` file for details.